namoray/vision/validator_criteria.md

 ## Future of 19 + DSIS 🚀

 Longer term we will continue to support more and more models, since our infrastructure is built around supporting arbitrary operations.
 We will facilitate large scale API usage of the latest and greatest vision models, not just image generation.
-We also will continue to refine our own open source image reward model, which can accurately detect whether images were generated with the exact same parameters but on different hardware - which allows for a very robust rewards mechanism.
+We will also continue to refine our own open source image reward model, which can accurately detect whether images were generated with the exact same parameters but on different hardware - which allows for a very robust rewards mechanism.

 **Key future features include:**

 -  **Subnet 19 for End Users**: Auto-scaling, fault tolerance, and reliability aspects will be catered to end users through Subnet 19.
 -  **Simplified Validator Services**: Providing comprehensive services to validators with one-click validator launches and simple GUI's for managing access & payments
--  **Dynamic Resource Balance**: Allowing the running of an arbitrary number of models, at an enterprise scale
+-  **Dynamic Resource Balancing**: Allowing the running of an arbitrary number of models, at an enterprise scale

 # 2. Reward Mechanism